-If your work permit is due to expire within three months and you continue to meet the conditions of your nomination, you must contact the BC PNP to request a support letter to extend your work permit.
+If your work permit is due to expire within 120 days (approximately 4 months) and you continue to meet the conditions of your nomination, you must contact the BC PNP to request a support letter to extend your work permit.

 The BC PNP may request evidence to confirm you continue to meet the conditions of your nomination.

-The BC PNP will then issue you a support letter to extend your work permit so you can apply to IRCC for a work permit.
+The BC PNP may then issue you a support letter to extend your work permit.
+This letter must be included in your application to IRCC for a work permit extension.

-For more information about processing times for applying for a work permit, please visit IRCC's website.
+For more information about processing times for applying for a work permit, please visit $\underline{\text{IRCC's}}$ website.